SuperShinyEyes/cs-cheatsheet/subjects/bayesian/fundamentals.rst

 Bayesian Inference
 ==================
 Bayesian inference is just one application of Bayes' theorem.
+We use it when we don't have as much data as you wish and want to maximize your predictive strenth.
 The bayes' theorem could be interpreted in the following way.

 .. math::
   P(H|E) = \frac{P(E|H)P(H)}{P(E)}